The Advisory Board Members of Australian Professional Skills Institute

 Dr Stockley was the Pro-Vice-Chancellor (International) of La Trobe University from 1997 to 2007.
 Dr. Stockley holds a PhD in History from the University of New South Wales, Diploma of Teaching and B.A.
 (Hons) from the University of Adelaide.
 Dr Stockley is a fellow of Australian Institute of Company Directors.

 His industry and academic experience spans five continents and includes hundreds of publications in academic journals, international conferences and leading newspapers such as The New York Times and Wall Street Journal.
-Dr Murphy’s research focus is effective use of the Internet for citizens, businesses and governments.
+Professor Murphy’s research includes food waste, robotics, Massive Open ONline Courses (MOOCs) and effective Internet use for citizens, businesses and governments.
 His academic passion, however, is teaching and mentoring great students.

 Jurgen Baumhoff, CEO & Founder of OSBW (Australia) Pty Ltd was born in October 1952 in Germany and graduated from Management School in Munich with a BA in Hotel Management.
 He received his further basic training in Hospitality in Switzerland.
 He is a member of the Global Hoteliers Club having worked on Four Continents, and a member of the World Travel & Tourism Council (WTTC).
 He is also a member of the Rotary Club of Perth (Paul Harris Fellow) and has been a panel speaker at several International Hotel Investment Conferences in the past.